ananyagupta079-prog/C-Programming-Practice/README.md

 ### Programs
 - Hello World
-- Input and Output
-- Sum of two numbers
+- sum and difference of two numbers

 ### Concepts Learned
 - Structure of a C program